Young Einstein: Plot

 Marie infiltrates the institution as Einstein's father confronts Einstein in the shower room, and reveals Preston's plot.
 When Einstein expresses helplessness, Marie leaves disappointed.
 Einstein rebuilds his violin into an electric guitar, uses it to short out the security system, and escapes.
 Upon finding she has returned to France, Einstein sails a small steamboat to France and wins her back by promising to stop Preston.
 They use the Curie family hot air balloon and head to the Nobel ceremony in Paris that night, attended by many inventors and scientific luminaries.

 Charles Darwin announces Preston is the winner of this year's Nobel Prize for his beer bubble discovery.
 Einstein interrupts Preston's speech and questions if Preston knows what happens when an atom is split.
 When Darwin realizes that Preston has unknowingly built an atomic bomb, he orders Preston to stop.
 Preston scoffs at the warning and starts the keg, which starts shaking and building up pressure.
 Einstein attaches his guitar to the keg to drain it despite Marie's warning that this will kill him.
 Einstein plays a guitar riff, which causes the keg to lose power.
 Preston attempts to kill Einstein, but Marie knocks him unconscious.
 Einstein radiates pure energy, which causes a massive feedback, then an explosion.

 As the smoke clears, Einstein is revealed to be unharmed.
-He and Marie kiss as the assembled crowd cheers.
+He and Marie kiss as the assembled crowd cheers while Preston had been escorted out and committed.
 He returns to Tasmania with the keg and the Nobel Prize.
 He tells his family that he will give his formula to the world instead of keeping it for personal gain.
 Marie questions what will happen if governments use that formula to create atomic weapons.
 Einstein naively expresses his trust in the governments of the world, announces he has learned a new theory, and then plays a rock and roll song.